 Some cannabinoids are non-psychoactive, like CBD, CBC, THCC (tetrahydrocannabiorcol), CBG (cannabigerol), CBDV (cannabidivarin), or CBCV (cannabichromevarin).
 These cannabinoids interact with the ECS and other receptors but don’t have a strong effect on the CB1 receptors in the brain (which is what makes us feel high when we use THC).

 Other cannabinoids do activate this receptor and produce psychoactive effects.

 There hasn’t been a lot of research on CBC yet, but the effective dose appears to be on par with CBD so far.

 The average dose of CBC is between 10 and 50 mg.

 CBC is a very safe cannabinoid — just like CBD.
 It’s also wholly non-psychoactive, which means even very high doses aren’t going to make you feel high and are unlikely to produce side effects.

 CBD (cannabidiol) and CBC are very closely related, but there are some key differences.

 CBC primarily interacts with the vanilloid receptors (TRPV1) and has only a minor impact on the CB1 and CB2 endocannabinoid receptors.
-CBD, on the other hand, has a stronger affinity for the CB1 and CB2 receptors.
+On the other hand, CBD has a stronger affinity for the CB1 and CB2 receptors.